-VIET NAM: ESTIMATES OF SUPPORT TO AGRICULTURE
+VIET NAM: ESTIMATES OF SUPPORT TO AGRICULTURE Contact persons: Andrzej KWIECIŃSKI and Florence BOSSARD Email: Andrzej.
+KWIECINSKI@oecd.org; Florence.
+BOSSARD@oecd.org Tel: (33-1) 45 24 95 08 Fax : (33-1) 44 30 61 19 DEFINITIONS AND SOURCES Table 1.

-Contact person: Emily Gray

-Email: Emily.GRAY@oecd.org

-Tel : (33-1) 45 24 13 82

-Fax: 33 (0)1 44 30 61 59

-DEFINITIONS AND SOURCES

-Table 1.
 Agricultural Support Estimates / Total Transfers contains country Total Support Estimate (TSE) and derived indicators, which cover all agricultural production, i.e. all agricultural commodities produced in the country.
 Definitions of basic data sets refer to the specific programmes applied in the country.
 For the Producer Support Estimate (PSE) and Consumer Support Estimate (CSE), each policy measure is classified according to implementation criteria, which include: the transfer basis of support (output, input, area/animal numbers/receipts/income, and non-commodity criteria); whether support is based on current or non-current basis; whether production is required or not to receive payment.
 Each policy measure is also assigned several "labels" indicating additional implementation criteria.
-"MPS commodities", which vary across countries, are those for which the market price support is explicitly calculated in Tables 4.1 - 4.12.
-Table 4.13 provides MPS estimates for "other commodities" i.e. those for which individual MPS estimates were not made due to these commodities' very small share in total value of production (below 1%) or lack of data.
+"MPS commodities", which vary across countries, are those for which market price support is explicitly calculated in Tables 4.1-4.12.
+In addition, Table 4.13 provides MPS estimates for the group called "other commodities", it means those for which individual MPS estimates were not made due to these commodities' very small share in total value of production (below 1%) or lack of data.
 Table 2.
-Breakdown of PSE by Commodity and Other Transfers provides a breakdown of the total PSE into four categories reflecting the flexibility given to farmers regarding which commodity to produce within the various policy measures.
+Breakdown of PSE by Commodity and Other Transfers provides a breakdown of the total PSE into four categories reflecting the flexibility in production choices given to producer receiving support.
 These categories are: Single Commodity Transfers (SCT); Group Commodity Transfers (GCT); All Commodity Transfers (ACT); and Other Transfers to Producers (OTP).
-All data sets in Table 2 come from Tables 1 and 3.1 - 3.13 where definitions are included.

-Tables 3.1 - 3.13 Producer Single Commodity Transfers contain producer SCT by commodity, which are calculated for Viet Nam for the following 12 commodities: maize, rice, cashew nuts, refined sugar, beef and veal, pig meat, poultry meat, eggs, pepper, coffee, tea and rubber, provided that the value of production of that commodity exceeds 1% of the total value of production.
+All data sets in Table 2 come from Tables 1 and 3.1-3.13 where definitions are included.
+Tables 3.1-3.13 Producer Single Commodity Transfers contains producer SCT by commodity, which are calculated for Viet Nam for the following 12 commodities: rice, natural rubber, coffee (green), maize, cashew nuts (with shell), sugar cane, pepper, tea, beef and veal, pigmeat, poultry and eggs (Tables 3.1-3.12) provided that the value of production of that commodity exceeds 1% of the total value of agricultural production.
 In addition, SCT for "other commodities" is also calculated (Table 3.13), which covers transfers to single commodities other than MPS commodities.
 All data sets in the calculation of producer SCT by commodity come from Tables 1 and 4.1-4.13 where definitions are included.

-Tables 4.1 - 4.13 contain Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) by commodity, calculated for the same set of commodities as Tables 3.1 to 3.13.
+Tables 4.1-4.13 contain Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) by commodity, calculated for the same set of commodities as in Tables 3.1 to 3.12.
 Definitions are provided only for basic data sets from which all the other data sets in this table are derived.
-Definitions of the indicators, criteria for classification of policy transfers included in support estimation, and methods of calculation are contained in the PSE Manual (OECD's Producer Support Estimate and Related indicators of Agricultural Support: Concepts, Calculations, Interpretation and Use).

-TABLE 1: VIET NAM: Total Support Estimate
+Definitions of the indicators, criteria for classification of policy transfers included in support estimates, and methods of calculation are contained in the PSE Manual (OECD's Producer Support Estimate and Related Indicators of Agricultural Support: Concepts, Calculations, Interpretation and Use).
+TABLE 1.
+VIET NAM: Total Support Estimate Definitions:

-Definitions: